 It’s important to take the medication as directed and around the same time each day.
 If you miss a dose, take it as soon as possible unless it’s within 4 hours of taking the next dose.
 In that case, only take the medication like you normally would.
 Do not take an extra dose to make up for the one you missed as this could increase your risk of experiencing side effects.

 The medicine should be stored out of reach of children and far away from heat, direct light and moisture.
 Medicine cabinets are typically a good place.
 Make sure the bottle is labelled clearly to minimize confusion with other drugs you may be storing in the same area.
 Medicine that has reached or passed its expiration date should be disposed of according to the recommendations of your pharmacist or healthcare provider.

 Home Remedies for Nail Fungus

 It is not necessary to go through all of that to cure your nail fungus.
 There are several natural treatments available that will fix the problem without causing annoying or dangerous side effects.
 There is no need to hide your unsightly toenails under nail polish any longer.
-If you want to learn how to cure nail fungus naturally, go to the homepage to read reviews of the top herbal and homeopathic fungus cures available.
+If you want to learn how to cure nail fungus naturally, go to the homepage to get informed about the top synthetic, herbal and homeopathic fungus cures available.